Chirag-ahir/SFC-Preparation/README.md

 What is salesforce?<br>
 Salesforce is a cloud-based CRM platform that helps business to manage their sales, marketing and customer service activities.

+What is case?<br>
+A case is a customizable record in Salesforce that tracks and describes a customer issue, complaint, request.

 What is object?<br>
 Object in salesforc represents a entity which stores particular type of information in our database.